BetweenWalls/PD2-Singleplayer/README.md

 Missing items:
 * Non-Ethereal version of Wraith Flight
 * Ormus' Robes with Combustion
+* Extra versions of Spirit Ward have the incorrect level of Lesser Fade (level 8 instead of level 10)
-* Ethereal versions of various skill-specific items such as Spirit Keeper, Ormus' Robes, and Spirit Ward
+* Ethereal versions of certain skill-specific items (Spirit Keeper, Ormus' Robes, Spirit Ward)
 * Examples of popular low-level dueling (LLD) charms and other items
 * Unique/Set items with variable inventory graphics - Rings, Amulets, Rainbow Facets, Gheed's Fortune
 * Some useful item bases, especially elite ethereal weapons such as Legend Sword